Kenneth Davis (American football): Professional career

 In 1992, Davis had the best season of his career.
 He rushed for 613 yards, caught 15 passes for 80 yards, returned 14 kickoffs for 251 yards, and scored a career-high 6 touchdowns.
 But he is best remembered for his superb performance in the post season.
 In Buffalo's wild card game against the Houston Oilers, Thomas was knocked out of the game early with a hip injury, and Houston built up a 28–3 first half lead.
 Then, they increased it to 35–3 early in the third quarter when backup quarterback Frank Reich's pass was intercepted and returned for a touchdown.
 But in what became known as The Comeback, Buffalo stormed back and won the game 41–38 in overtime; the rally from the 32-point deficit was the largest comeback in NFL history.
 Davis was instrumental in the Bills victory, rushing for 68 yards, catching 2 passes for 25 yards, and scoring the first touchdown of the game for Buffalo.
 One week later, the Bills traveled on the road to face the Pittsburgh Steelers in the Divisional Playoffs, with Thomas back but playing hurt, Davis did a superb job carrying the offense, rushing for 104 yards and a touchdown on just 10 carries in the Bills 24–3 win.
 Then the Bills advanced to their 3rd consecutive Super Bowl by defeating the Miami Dolphins 29–10 in the AFC title game.
 Thomas had recovered enough to regain his spot on the starting lineup, but Davis was still a major factor in Buffalo's victory.
 He rushed for 61 yards and a touchdown while also catching 4 passes for 52 yards.
-The Bills lost Super Bowl XXVII 52–17, but Davis had a great game.
+The Bills lost Super Bowl XXVII to the Dallas Cowboys 52–17, but Davis had a great game.
 He was the Bills leading rusher with 86 yards, while also catching 3 passes for 16 yards and returning a kickoff for 21 yards.

 Davis was major contributor for Buffalo for the 1993 season as the team advanced to their 4th consecutive Super Bowl.
 He rushed for 391 yards, caught 21 passes for 95 yards, and gained 100 yards on kickoff returns.
 After his team lost Super Bowl XXVIII to the Dallas Cowboys 30–13, he spent one more season with Buffalo and then retired in 1995.

 Davis finished his 9 NFL seasons with 823 carries for 3,513 rushing yards (4.3 yards per carry), 135 receptions for 878 yards, 42 kickoff returns for 707 yards, and 32 touchdowns (27 rushing and 5 receiving).
 He now is the Athletic Director and former head football coach at Bishop Dunne Catholic School in Dallas, Texas.